lozbigrave/Cisco_Config_Backup/README.md

 # Cisco_Config_Backup
-A handy Linux tool to login to network devices and download their configuration using TFTP.
+A handy Linux solution to login to network devices and download their configuration using TFTP.

 Use this simple setup to automatically login to a Cisco network device (from a Linux box) and download its configuration to a TFTP server.
 Your Cisco device should be SSH enabled, but this can also work with telnet.
 See ‘telnet example.txt’